2010 Arizona Cardinals season: Week 10: vs. Seattle Seahawks

 The Cardinals' ninth game was an NFC West rivalry re-match against the Seahawks.
-In the first quarter the Cardinals took the early lead as RB Tim Hightower got a 2-yard TD run.
-The Seahawks replied with RB Marshawn Lynch getting a 1-yard TD run.
+In the first quarter the Cardinals took the early lead as running back Tim Hightower got a 2-yard touchdown run.
+The Seahawks replied with running back Marshawn Lynch getting a 1-yard touchdown run.
 The Cardinals trailed with kicker Olindo Mare getting a 41-yard field goal, but they answed back with kicker Jay Feely nailing a 23-yard field goal.
-The Cardinals struggled further with QB Matt Hasselbeck completing a 63-yard TD pass to WR Deon Butler.
+The Cardinals struggled further with quarterback Matt Hasselbeck completing a 63-yard touchdown pass to wide receiver Deon Butler.
 This was followed in the third quarter by a 34, 19 and 23-yard field goal from Mare.
 In the fourth quarter Mare got another 19-yard field goal to put the Seahawks up 29–10.
-The Cardinals responded with QB Derek Anderson making a 2-yard TD pass to WR Early Doucet (With a successful 2-point conversion as Anderson found WR Larry Fitzgerald), but the Seahawks put the game away with RB Justin Forsett getting a 4-yard TD run.
+The Cardinals responded with quarterback Derek Anderson making a 2-yard touchdown pass to wide receiver Early Doucet (with a successful 2-point conversion as Anderson found wide receiver Larry Fitzgerald), but the Seahawks put the game away with running back Justin Forsett getting a 4-yard touchdown run.

 With the loss, Arizona fell to 3–6.

 Week 11: at Kansas City Chiefs

 Hoping to break their current losing streak the Cardinals flew to Arrowhead Stadium for an interconference duel with the Chiefs.
-The Cardinals scored with kicker Jay Feely hitting a 36-yard field goal, but they fell behind with QB Matt Cassel completing a 1-yard TD pass to WR Dwayne Bowe.
-This was followed by RB Thomas Jones getting a 1 and a 3-yard TD run.
-The Cardinals responded with Feely making a 29-yard field goal, but they struggled further with kicker Ryan Succop getting a 23-yard field goal, followed by Cassel throwing a 38-yard TD pass to Bowe.
-The Cardinals cut the lead with QB Derek Anderson completing a 3-yard TD pass to WR Larry Fitzgerald.
+The Cardinals scored with kicker Jay Feely hitting a 36-yard field goal, but they fell behind with quarterback Matt Cassel completing a 1-yard touchdown pass to wide receiver Dwayne Bowe.
+This was followed by running back Thomas Jones getting a 1 and a 3-yard touchdown run.
+The Cardinals responded with Feely making a 29-yard field goal, but they struggled further with kicker Ryan Succop getting a 23-yard field goal, followed by Cassel throwing a 38-yard touchdown pass to Bowe.
+The Cardinals cut the lead with quarterback Derek Anderson completing a 3-yard touchdown pass to wide receiver Larry Fitzgerald.

 With the loss, the Cardinals fell to 3–7.